tribalknowledgepage/tribalknowledgepage.github.io/content/posts/powershell cheatsheet.md

 ## Handy Tweaks
 ---

 When you launch PowerShell session, it opens in the user's home directory by default.
-This behavior can be modified so that new PS sessions open in your custom directory.
+This behavior can be modified so that new PS sessions open in a custom directory.
 Here is how:

 ```powershell
 # Check the value of $PROFILE variable.